 With that in mind, here are five ways to foster high-value affiliate relationships.

-Before sending out any communication to a potential publisher, do your research.
-Set time aside before sending out an email or hopping on a call to look through their website, LinkedIn pages, or other available information sources to learn about your contact and their business.
-Then leverage this information to draw parallels between the program you are looking to promote and the publisher.
+Before sending out any communication to a potential publisher, it’s important to do research.
+Look through their website, LinkedIn pages, or other available information sources to learn about their business model and how they promote other brands.
+Then leverage this information to draw parallels between the affiliate program their affiliate partnership opportunities.
 Communicate these connections to the publisher to get them excited to begin a relationship, stating specific examples of how you see a partnership forming.

 While oftentimes relationships begin via email, setting up a call with the publisher is vital to building a relationship.
 Email is a great way to connect and leaves a paper trail for future reference but talking on the phone is more personal, puts a voice behind the emails, and allows for a bit more candid conversation.
 Use this time to learn more about the publisher’s website but also to go in depth with the them regarding the programs you represent.
 Have a list of questions prepared which confirm to the publisher that you are eager to work with them.

 While talking business is important, it should not be the only focus of your first phone conversation.
 Ask a few questions about them.
 While you do not want to get too personal, ask them how their day is going, how the weather is near them, if they have any fun weekend plans, etc. Going the extra mile shows that you not only care about business, but also the person you are talking with, and it adds a level of personalization that you would not get through email.